-Supplementary results using probit models broadly confirm these parental leave results (see Table A-9, Appendix C).
-In addition, we find similar results employing the same age threshold for men and women to distinguish younger from older workers, indicating that the key results do not depend on the lower age restriction for women than for men (below 37 versus 46 years, respectively, to be in fertile-age), see Table A-10 in Appendix D. Furthermore, employing an instrumental-variables approach exploiting industry differences in trade exposure, we show fertility and parental leave responses for the sample of all private-sector 1999 workers in Denmark in Section B of the Appendix (close to 1.2 million workers).
+Supplementary results using probit models broadly confirm these parental leave results (see Table A-8, Appendix C).
+In addition, we find similar results employing the same age threshold for men and women to distinguish younger from older workers, indicating that the key results do not depend on the lower age restriction for women than for men (below 37 versus 46 years, respectively, to be in fertile-age), see Table A-9 in Appendix D. Furthermore, employing an instrumental-variables approach exploiting industry differences in trade exposure, we show fertility and parental leave responses for the sample of all private-sector 1999 workers in Denmark in Section B of the Appendix (close to 1.2 million workers).
 The analysis confirms that fertility responses to rising import competition are non-negative, with point estimates for female workers higher than for male workers.
-Furthermore, rising import competition significantly increases maternity leave taking by exposed women.

-Summarizing, exposure to rising import competition increases not only fertility but also parental leave taking in our analysis.
+Summarizing, exposure to rising import competition increases not only fertility but also parental leave uptake.
 Women, not men, account for most of this increase in family activities.
 In particular, it is younger women at a relatively early stage of their lives that shift in the face of lower labor market opportunities towards child-related activities.
-Given that the incidence is concentrated on relatively young workers who would not otherwise retire from the labor market for many years, the earnings implications of rising import competition could be drawn out over a long period of time.
+Given that the incidence is concentrated on relatively young workers who would often not otherwise retire from the labor market for many years, the earnings implications of rising import competition could be drawn out over a long period of time.